Newspaper Clipping from The Times, 9 March

 PC Vera Alderton was a slender woman.
 I would guess to be between three-and-twenty and five-and-twenty.
 Slight for this line of work, mustn’t weight more than 7 stone.
 I am unaware if I had on any previous occasion taken note of her hands.
 They were decidedly dainty.
 Long fingered – perfect for the typewriter and teletype, but a truncheon?

 Assistant Commissioner Barrington cleared his throat.
 AC Alderton stood stiffly, erect, assuming an almost military posture.
 Barrington for a brief moment sat silent, the tip of his forefinger once again idly tapping upon the desk, as he appraised her, “Yes.
 Well, good.
 You know Detective Inspector Stone?”

 “Right.”
 Barrington continued to tap his forefinger, “I gather you have by now heard what they have fished up out of the Thames?”

 “Yes Sir.
 From what I hear it is bad.
 Very bad.
 Sir.”

-“Just another example of man being fully imbued with the spirit of western Christian charity.”
+“Not quite fishers of men, but of diced up women.
+One more example of man being fully imbued with the spirit of Western Christian charity.”
 Barrington said sardonically.
 “So, you think you are prepared for that PC Alderton?